Bitcoin-ABC/bitcoin-abc/src/seeder/README.md

 On the system vps.example.com, you can now run dnsseed:

-./bitcoin-seeder -h dnsseed.example.com -n vps.example.com
+./bitcoin-seeder -host=dnsseed.example.com -ns=vps.example.com

-If you want the DNS server to report SOA records, please provide an e-mail address (with the @ part replaced by .) using -m.
+If you want the DNS server to report SOA records, please provide an e-mail address (with the @ part replaced by .) using -mbox.

 RUNNING AS NON-ROOT